paulwizviz/learn-postgres/README.md

 This repository contains a series of references to working examples and educational materials.
 It includes examples of Postgres DB deployments using Docker and k8s.

-The materials in this repository were shared by these [CONTRIBUTORS](https://github.com/paulwizviz/learn-ai/blob/main/CONTRIBUTORS).

 ## Deployments

 ### Docker Compose